nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-how-to-index/how-to-inherit-a-metadata-from-a-parent-document.md

 {{! /excerpt}} {{#> callout type='info' }}

 To maintain inheritance, you need to use the event "Document Updated" and select the children document you want to update.
 This approach would work with a few documents below your parent documents only.
-For a larger number of documents, you should&nbsp; consider a lower level approach.
+For a larger number of documents, you should consider a lower level approach.

 {{/callout}}